-- 1. Recorded String Haul Limits may permit fishers to address: - a.
-Breakdowns - b.
-Extended deliveries - c. $$ in season mobility - d. .
-Family priorities - e.
-Personal health - f.
-Daily fishing times (7am to 7pm no longer required) - g.
-An active presence on the fishing grounds over a longer period of time - 2.
+1. Recorded String Haul Limits may permit fishers to address:

+- Breakdowns - Extended deliveries - in season mobility - Family priorities - Personal health - Daily fishing times (7am to 7pm no longer required) - An active presence on the fishing grounds over a longer period of time - 2.
 String Haul Limits do not significantly change the nature of the fishery.
 They do however: - a.
 Maintain the equal opportunity historically provided by the Licence. - b.
 No shift in vessel opportunity is expected by the introduction of string haul limits. - c.
 Do not shift economic benefits between participants or home ports. - d.
-As string haul limits are designed to embrace all fishing styles, no changes in ownership or licence concentration is expected as a direct result of implementation. - 3.
-Provide a reliable and flexible management base to address: - Stock assessment: As catch per unit effort (CPUE) is a function of stock assessment, string haul limits which accurately record trap effort, become advantageous to monitoring stock expectations. - Personal fishing preference: String Haul Limits provide fishers with the ability to match fishing effort to personal expectations concerning time, level of effort, and location. - Area Management: String Haul Limits provide an equal and flexible opportunity for fishers and management to customize fishing effort by adjusting string haul limits for specific areas.
-For example, Howe Sound Alberni Canal and Saanich Inlet all have adjusted haulng limits.
-String haul management may also be able to give fishers a choice of reducing string hauls during the season in an area as opposed to closing that area.
-Further, this option permits an ability for the fleet to manage Coastal areas with different per day string haul limits, resulting in incentives to operate in different areas of the Coast. - Ease of management; (reduced intensity) Reaction to fleet movement and monitoring data may be assessed with less risk of underassessment with accurate information and a predictable effort resulting in management and fisher confidence in the fishery. - Other user groups; Management has used trap limits as a viable tool to conserve the resource.
-The use of recorded trap limits may be applied universally to all user groups as a fair method for distributing prawn fishing opportunity. - Marketing: Supply and Demand have been the economic hallmarks of resource based industries.
+As string haul limits are designed to embrace all fishing styles, no changes in ownership or licence concentration is expected as a direct result of implementation.

+Provide a reliable and flexible management base to address:

+- 3. Stock assessment: As catch per unit effort (CPUE) is a function of stock assessment, string haul limits which accurately record trap effort, become advantageous to monitoring stock expectations. - 4.
+Personal fishing preference: String Haul Limits provide fishers with the ability to match fishing effort to personal expectations concerning time, level of effort, and where, to fish. - 5.
+Under or over utilized fishing areas: String Haul Limits provide an equal and flexible opportunity for fishers and management to customize fishing effort by varying string haul limits. - 6.
+Ease of management; (reduced intensity) Reaction to fleet movement and monitoring data may be assessed with less risk of underassessment with accurate information and a predictable effort resulting in management and fisher confidence in the fishery. - 7.
+Other user groups; Management has used trap limits as a viable tool to conserve the resource.
+The use of recorded trap limits may be applied universally to all user groups as a fair method of distributing prawn fishing opportunity. - 8.
+Marketing: Supply and Demand have been the economic hallmarks of resource based industries.
 The prawn fishery is no exception.
 Glutting or producing an over supply of product has reduced demand price paid to fishers.
 Product availability is critical to many potential markets.
-The short season has concentrated demand for product from fewer customers resulting in an inability for fishers to influence price by regaining some control over supply, and the length of the season, both of which are critical to forging new markets.
+The short season has concentrated demand for product from fewer customers resulting in an inability for fishers to influence price by regaining some control over supply, and the length of the season which is critical to forging new markets.
 When consumers are denied availability of a product they either purchase from a foreign producer or use substitute products to meet their needs.
 Both choices decrease present and future demand for domestic product.